Seven Aspects of Successful Youth Coaching

 To become a great player, the first task is to figure out what expert performers do that makes them so good.

 We have analyzed, in precise detail, hundreds of slow-motion videos of college and professional players.
-The often intricate, interrelated, and varying movement patterns have been broken down, frame by frame to determine what, truly, is critical for maximizing performance (click link for details about our new books containing over 100 fundamentals and techniques and over 140 functional drills).
+The often intricate, interrelated, and varying movement patterns have been broken down, frame by frame to determine what, truly, is critical for maximizing performance (click the link for details about our new series of hitting books containing over 100 fundamentals and techniques and over 140 functional drills).

 Youth Coaching Concept 5 – Establish Intent for Productive Concepts